Lido deck on the amplified Navigator of the Seas

 No lido deck would be complete without a bar.

-The Caribbean sun, open-air, and poolside loungers make the lido deck the perfect spot to enjoy Piña Coladas and pineapple mojitos.
+The Caribbean sun, open-air, and poolside loungers make the sun deck the perfect spot to enjoy Piña Coladas and pineapple mojitos.

 You’re sure to find at least one bar near the pools.